 Firstly, memory foam mattress toppers are soft and cushioning, so are great for making a mattress that is too firm more comfortable to sleep on.

-And a great example of this is the Lucid Ventilated Memory Foam Mattress Topper.
+And a great example of this is the Viscosoft Gel Memory Foam Mattress Topper.

-This one is 3" thick and is ventilated, so it won't get too hot to sleep on like some memory foam mattress toppers can.
+As this one has a gel-infused memory foam designed to keep air flowing through it, so it won't get too hot to sleep on like some memory foam mattress toppers can.

 And it's great for providing comfort and relieving pressure as you sleep.

-You'll need to get them a latex mattress topper instead, as this will firm it up and add a level of support and stability.
+Instead you'll need to get them a latex mattress topper, as this will firm it up and add a level of support and stability.

-Something such as the Pure Green Natural Latex Mattress Topper would be ideal.
+Something such as the Viscosoft Serene Latex Hybrid Mattress Topper would be ideal.